puplampuclou/timestamp-global-scaled-cloudrun/terraform/readme.md

 The purpose of this exercise was to design and deploy a timestamp generator that updates a storage object in a storage bucket, every 10 minutes, and that timestamp

-be available to the web for your viewing.
+The following web links are available for your viewing.

 <b>HTTP PORT 80 URL:</b>  http://34.147.3.6/